Fremantle Football Club: Songs

 The official song of Fremantle is "Freo Way to Go", a truncated version of the club's original song, "Freo Heave Ho", written by Ken Walther.
-"Freo Way to Go" was adopted in 2011 following a poll on the Dockers' official website, beating out three other newly composed songs, including "Freo Freo", written by Fremantle-based indie rock group and the Dockers' then-number one ticket holder, Eskimo Joe.
-The poll took place around the same time that the club's guernsey and logo were also updated.
+"Freo Way to Go" was adopted in 2011 following a poll on the Dockers' official website, beating out the original and two newly composed songs: "The Mighty Roar of Freo" by Rosco Elliott, and "Freo Freo", written by Fremantle indie rock group and the Dockers' then-number-one ticket holder, Eskimo Joe.
+The poll coincided with updates to the club's guernsey and logo.

 Unlike other AFL team songs, "Freo Way to Go" is played to a contemporary rock tune.
 "Freo Heave Ho" also had a section based on Igor Stravinsky's arrangement of the traditional Russian folk song, "Song of the Volga Boatmen", which was dropped in 2011, leaving only the original composition of Walther.
 Due to its unconventional style, the song is derided by many opposition supporters and defended with equally fierce loyalty by many fans.
-"Every other team song sounds like a 'Knees Up Mother Brown' from previous eras.
-We've got a backbeat", boasted author and Fremantle fan Tim Winton.
-In 2021, in response to being named the club's new number one ticket holder, Tame Impala frontman and Fremantle local Kevin Parker released a new Fremantle "pump up" track to be played at home games.
-Bolstering the Fremantle connection, the song draws inspiration from AC/DC.
+Author and Fremantle fan Tim Winton boasted: "Every other team song sounds like a 'Knees Up Mother Brown' from previous eras.
+We've got a backbeat".

+Fremantle psychedelic groups Pond and Tame Impala, linked by shared members, have both released tributes to the club.
+Pond covered "Freo Heave Ho" in 2013, while Tame Impala's Kevin Parker, after being named the club's number-one ticket holder in 2021, released "Go Freo", a hype track now played at three-quarter time at Fremantle's home games.
+Adding to the Fremantle connection, the song draws inspiration from Bon Scott-era AC/DC.